subhh/disvovery-prototype/README.md

 ## Basic architecture

+This extension offers new facets for [typo3-find extension](https://github.com/subugoe/typo3-find).
-All modifications of extension are realised in a new extension named `discovery`.
+The working name of this extension is `discovery`.

 ## Prerequisites